library-data-platform/ldp/ADMIN_GUIDE.md

 The LDP loader is intended to be run once per day, at a time of day when usage is low, in order to refresh the database with new data from Okapi.

-To extract data from Okapi and load it into the LDP database:
+To extract data from Okapi and load them into the LDP database:
 ```shell
 $ ldp load --source folio --target ldpdemo -v
 ```